emacs-mirror/emacs/mps/manual/source/topic/error.rst

     completed as requested without exceeding the :term:`commit limit`.

-    You need to deallocate something or allow the :term:`garbage collector` to reclaim something, to make more space, or increase the commit limit by calling :c:func:`mps_arena_commit_limit_set`.
+    You need to deallocate something or allow the :term:`garbage collector` to reclaim something to make more space, or increase the commit limit by calling :c:func:`mps_arena_commit_limit_set`.

 .. c:macro:: MPS_RES_FAIL

     A :term:`result code` indicating that something went wrong that does not fall under the description of any other result code.
-The exact meaning depends on the function that returned this result code.

 .. c:macro:: MPS_RES_IO

-    A :term:`result code` indicating that an input/output error occurred.
-The exact meaning depends on the function that returned this result code.
+    A :term:`result code` indicating that an input/output error occurred in the :term:`telemetry` system.

 .. c:macro:: MPS_RES_LIMIT

     A :term:`result code` indicating that an operation could not be completed as requested because of an internal limitation of the MPS.
-The exact meaning depends on the function that returned this result code.

 .. c:macro:: MPS_RES_MEMORY